-The tax benefit positions taken or expected to be taken in the Company’s income tax returns are recognized in the financial statements if such positions are more likely than not of being sustained upon examination by taxing authorities.
+The benefit of tax positions taken or expected to be taken in the Company's income tax returns are recognized in the financial statements if such positions are more likely than not of being sustained upon examination by taxing authorities.
 Differences between tax positions taken or expected to be taken in a tax return and the benefit recognized and measured pursuant to the interpretation are referred to as “unrecognized benefits”.
 A liability is recognized (or amount of net operating loss carryover or amount of tax refundable is reduced) for an unrecognized tax benefit because it represents an enterprise’s potential future obligation to the taxing authority for a tax position that was not recognized as a result of applying the provisions of ASC 740.
 Interest costs and related penalties related to unrecognized tax benefits are required to be calculated, if applicable.
 The Company’s policy is to classify assessments, if any, for tax related interest as interest expense and penalties as selling, general and administrative expenses.
-No interest or penalties were recorded during the years ended December 31, 2017 and 2016.
-As of December 31, 2017 and 2016, no liability for unrecognized tax benefits was required to be reported.
+No interest or penalties were recorded during the years ended December 31, 2018 and 2017.
+As of December 31, 2018 and December 31, 2017, no liability for unrecognized tax benefits was required to be reported.
 The Company does not expect any significant changes in its unrecognized tax benefits in the next year.

 Common Stock Purchase Warrants

 The Company assesses classification of common stock purchase warrants at each reporting date to determine whether a change in classification between assets and liabilities or equity is required.
-The Company’s free-standing derivatives consist of warrants to purchase common stock that were issued pursuant to a Securities Purchase Agreement on November 8, 2012 and pursuant to a Credit Agreement on May 29, 2015.
-The November 8, 2012 warrants expired in November 2017.
+The Company’s free-standing derivatives consist of warrants to purchase common stock that were issued pursuant to a Securities Purchase Agreement on November 8, 2012 (which expired in November 2017) and pursuant to a Credit Agreement on May 29, 2015.
 The Company evaluated the common stock purchase warrants to assess their proper classification in the consolidated balance sheet and determined that the common stock purchase warrants contain exercise reset provisions.
-Accordingly, the outstanding portion of these instruments have been classified as warrant liabilities in the accompanying consolidated balance sheets as of December 31, 2017 and 2016.
+Accordingly, the outstanding portions of these instruments have been classified as warrant liabilities in the accompanying consolidated balance sheets as of December 31, 2018 and 2017.
 The Company re-measures warrant liabilities at each reporting and exercise date, with changes in fair value recognized in earnings for each reporting period.

 The Company measures the cost of services received in exchange for an award of equity instruments based on the fair value of the award.
 For employees and directors, the fair value of the award is measured on the grant date and for non-employees, the fair value of the award is generally re-measured on interim financial reporting dates and vesting dates until the service period is complete.
 The fair value amount is then recognized over the period services are required to be provided in exchange for the award, usually the vesting period.
 The Company recognizes stock-based compensation expense on a graded-vesting basis over the requisite service period for each separately vesting tranche of each award.
 Stock-based compensation expense is reflected within cost of revenues and operating expenses in the consolidated statements of operations.
 The Company recognizes stock-based compensation expense for awards with performance conditions if and when the Company concludes that it is probable that the performance condition will be achieved.
 The Company reassesses the probability of vesting at each reporting period for awards with performance conditions and adjusts stock-based compensation expense based on its probability assessment.